hashicorp/vault-service-broker/README.md

 $ cf create-service-broker vault-broker vault vault "https://${BROKER_URL}" --space-scoped
 ```

+Note: This will allow developers in the current space to access the broker.
+If
+other developers in another space want to access it, they will need to create
+their own instance.
+This is a good starting workflow, but more complex setups
+should investigate [allowing access to plans globally or
+per-organization][cf-service-acls].

 To verify the command worked, query the marketplace.
 You should see the broker
 in addition to the built-ins: